fundevogel/php-mastodon/README.md

 # (2) .. app creation (create an app, get one `access_token` for free!)
 $api->accessToken = 'ur-t0t4lly-s3cr3t-p4ssw@rd';

+# If you want to obtain an authorization code, and want to know where to get one ..
+$url = $api->getAuthURL('cl13nt_1d');

+# .. but you might want to provide what you have & use the login helper
+$api->logIn();

+# This helper takes the authorization code as parameter - however,
+# if you provided client key / secret / access token,
+# it will attempt to provide whatever access level is possible

 # Fetch statuses of given account
 foreach ($api->accounts()->statuses('106612343490709443') as $status) {
+    echo $status['content'];
+}

+# Note: In case you obtained login-level access, you may omit the ID parameter, which gives back your own account's statuses, like so:
+foreach ($api->accounts()->statuses() as $status) {
     echo $status['content'];
 }